 This involvement builds confidence and helps them to become active citizens.
-Children’s Advisory Committees currently operate through the ISPCC’s Cork, Cavan, Monaghan and Drogheda offices.
-Group members range in age from 10 to 17 and meet with the ISPCC monthly.
+Youth Participation Committees currently operate nationally, through online and face to face meetings.
+Group members range in age from 10 to 18 and meet with the ISPCC monthly.

-In recent times, Children’s Advisory Committee members have been involved in activities from providing guidance on the development of ISPCC Childline’s new digital platform to taking part in inter-generational projects in their communities.
+In recent times, Youth Participation Committee members have been involved in activities from providing guidance on the development of ISPCC Childline’s new digital platform to taking part in inter-generational projects in their communities.

-Members of the ISPCC Children’s Advisory Committee in Cork played a key role in the design and implementation of ‘Cork Matters’: a project aimed at identifying issues facing two communities in Cork and coming together both to address these and to celebrate all the great things about living in these areas.
+Members of the ISPCC Youth Participation Committee in Cork played a key role in the design and implementation of ‘Cork Matters’: a project aimed at identifying issues facing two communities in Cork and coming together both to address these and to celebrate all the great things about living in these areas.
 Read more about Cork Matters here.

 Read more about the next phase of the Cork Matters project, Resilience Matters, here.

-If you would like to find out more about the ISPCC’s Children’s Advisory Committees, contact ISPCC Head Office at 01 676 7960.
-Further information can also be found here.
+We are actively recruiting new members!
+If you would like to find out more about the ISPCC’s Youth Participation Committees, contact Emma at [email protected]

 Children’s Advisory Committee Cork member Sarah Barry helped to facilitate a World Café event in Ballincollig, Cork.